 As the student gains confidence, they are given various opportunities such as, to perform with a musical friend or to perform a musical work they have written themselves.

 Concerts and Performances

-- Students are encouraged to share their growing musical skill in family concerts
+Students are encouraged to share their growing musical skill in family Concerts and Soirees and Parties.

-- Playing for family and friends is beneficial for the student in many areas of their life
+Playing for family and friends may be beneficial for you musically, and in other areas of your life.